SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/trellix-mvisio-epo-source.md

 1. Enter the **Client ID** of your Trellix platform.
 1. Enter the **Client Secret** of your Trellix platform.
 1. Enter the **API Key** for authorization collected from the Trellix platform.
-1. (Optional) The **Polling Interval** is set for 5 minutes by default, you can adjust it based on your needs.
+1. (Optional) The **Polling Interval** is set for 5 minutes by default.
+You can adjust it based on your needs.
 This sets how often the Source checks for new data.
 1. When you are finished configuring the Source, click **Save**.